TheOdinProject/curriculum/javascript/index.md

 * How do you search through a text string with a Regular Expression in Javascript?
 * How do you make your Javascript load faster to improve page load times?
 * What basic security principles do you need to know?
+* What is "LocalStorage" on your browser?
+* How do you access this awesome feature?
+* What are the limitations of using LocalStorage?

 ### Links